-In today’s fast-paced digital world, our mobile devices have become essential for staying connected, enjoying entertainment, and managing our daily lives.
-However, the more connected we are, the more opportunities there are for scammers to exploit us.
+In today’s fast-paced digital world, mobile devices are essential for staying connected, enjoying entertainment, and managing daily life.
+However, as technology advances, so do the tactics of scammers looking to exploit our connected lives.
+In 2025, with new tools like AI and digital payments becoming more widespread, staying vigilant against evolving threats has never been more important.
 Here’s what you need to know to stay safe and secure on your mobile device.

-• OTP (One-Time Password) theft: Scammers trick victims into sharing an OTP sent to their phone, which is then used to authorise online transactions or access accounts.
+- OTP (One-Time Password) theft: Scammers trick victims into sharing an OTP sent to their phone, which is then used to authorise online transactions or access accounts.
+Never share your OTP with anyone, even if they claim to be from a trusted entity.

-• Tech support scams: Scammers contact victims, falsely claiming that their devices are infected with viruses or experiencing technical issues.
-They then offer fake technical support services and request remote access to control the device or demand payment for their support.
+- Tech support scams: Scammers contact victims, falsely claiming their devices are infected with viruses or experiencing technical issues.
+They may offer fake technical support services and request remote access to control the device or demand payment for their services.

-• Fake contests and lotteries: Scammers make fake calls or send messages claiming that the victim has won a prize or lottery.
-Victims are then asked to provide personal information or pay a fee in order to claim their winnings.
+- Fake contests and lotteries: Scammers send messages or make calls claiming victims have won a prize or lottery.
+Victims are then asked to provide personal information or pay a fee to claim their winnings.
+Always verify such claims with official channels.

 What are some red flags that can help you recognise a scam?